phaserjs/phaser/README.md

 We also provide a Grunt script that will build Phaser from source along with all the examples.

-Run `grunt` in the phaser folder for a list of command-line options.
+Run `grunt` to perform a default build to the `dist` folder and update the examples.

+If you replace Pixi or p2 then run `grunt replace` to patch their UMD strings so they work properly with Phaser and requireJS.

 Koding